The Tooth Fairy: Everything You Need To Know

 The idea of the mouse is quite popular.
 In Italy, they also have a mouse called Toppolino whereas in France, the mouse is called La Petite Souris.

-In some Asian countries, the tradition involves children throwing the tooth into the air.
+If we look at Asia, in some countries, the tradition involves children throwing the tooth into the air.
 In Japan, they throw the upper teeth down to the ground and the lower tooth up into the air.
 The idea is that the new teeth will grow straight.

 In Iraq, Jordan, Egypt, and Sudan, the tradition is to throw the baby tooth up unto the sky to Allah or the sun.
 It is thought that this tradition (11) dates back to the 13th century.